Yue-Zhengyuan/Lectures/README.md

 - **Statistical Physics and Condensed Matter Physics**.
 Based on
     - *Statistical Physics (Part 1)* by Lev Landau and Evgeny Lifshitz
+    - *Introduction to Many-Body Physics* by Piers Coleman
     - Course *Advanced Statistical Physics* (PHYS5510, Spring 2020) at CUHK
     - Course *Many-Body Theory* (PHYS5520, Spring 2021) at CUHK
     - Course *Thermodynamics and Statistical Physics II* (Fall 2018) at Fudan University (FDU)